Emil Milev

 Emil Milev (Емил Милев; born 2 May 1968) is a former Bulgarian sport shooter, and currently a sport shooter for the United States, who competed in the 1992 Summer Olympics, in the 1996 Summer Olympics, in the 2000 Summer Olympics, and in the 2004 Summer Olympics.
 At the 2012 Summer Olympics he, competed for the US, finishing in 13th place.

-By qualifying for the 2016 Rio Olympics in the 25m Rapid Fire Pistol men’s event, Milev became the second U.S. Olympic shooter ever to qualify for six games.
+By qualifying for the 2016 Summer Olympics in the 25m Rapid Fire Pistol men’s event, Milev became the second U.S. Olympic shooter ever to qualify for six Games.

 In September 2017, Milev was hired as the head coach for The Ohio State University Pistol Team.